Gabe-Velasquez/Employee-Tracker/README.md

   This project is using the MIT license.
 To learn more, please click the license link listed above.

   ## Contribution <a name='contribution'></a>
-  I had to get lessons to learn how to reference a list from within a list.
+  I had to get lessons to learn how to reference from within a list.
 I referenced out lessons in class for overall SQL syntax.

   ## Tests <a name='tests'></a>
   No formal tests conducted.